Two lectures on the arithmetic of K3 surfaces: Computation of Picard numbers

 via the cycle class map, we find that all eigenvalues of Frob$_\p^*$ on the image of $\NS(X_\p)$ take the shape $\zeta q$ where $\zeta$ runs through roots of unity.

 \begin{Conjecture}[Tate {\cite{Tate-C}}] All eigenspaces of Frob$_\p^*$ in $H^2_\text{\'et}(X_\p,\Q_\ell)$ with eigenvalues as above are algebraic. \end{Conjecture}

-The Tate conjecture is known, for instance, for Fermat varieties and several kinds of K3 surfaces including elliptic ones \cite{ASD} and those of finite height \cite{NO}.
-Recently, intriguing finiteness statements have been discovered to be equivalent to the Tate conjecture in \cite{LMS}.
-At any rate, the above discussion gives an upper bound for $\rho(X_\p)$ in terms of the eigenvalues of Frob$_\p^*$ on $H^2_\text{\'et}(X_\p,\Q_\ell)$.
+The Tate conjecture has been known, for instance, for Fermat varieties and several kinds of K3 surfaces including elliptic ones \cite{ASD} and those of finite height \cite{NO}.
+Recently, intriguing finiteness statements have been discovered to be equivalent to the Tate conjecture in \cite{LMS}.\footnote{Added in proof: After this paper was written, Charles \cite{Charles-Tate} and Madapusi Pera \cite{Madapusi} have announced independent proofs of the Tate Conjecture for K3 surfaces outside characteristic $2$ (and $3$ in Charles' case).} At any rate, the above discussion gives an upper bound for $\rho(X_\p)$ in terms of the eigenvalues of Frob$_\p^*$ on $H^2_\text{\'et}(X_\p,\Q_\ell)$.
 We shall now indicate how to compute these eigenvalues.

 The reciprocal characteristic polynomial $P_2(T)$ of Frob$_\p^*$ on $H^2_\text{\'et}(X_\p,\Q_\ell)$ appears as a factor of the zeta function of $X_\p$ over $\F_\p$.
 By the Weil conjecture, the zeta function can be computed by point counting over sufficiently many finite fields $\F_{q^r}$ through Lefschetz' fixed point formula.
 For instance, if $X_\p$ is a regular surface over $\F_q$ (in the sense that $b_1(X_\p)=0$), then its zeta function takes the shape